Gusabary/SAIL/Notes/optiver-sprint.md

   The second condition is that the sender receives 3 duplicated ack.
 In this condition, the ssthresh is also reduced to half of the current window size but the window size is set to the new ssthresh instead of one, and then start with congestion avoidance again.

+#### Handshake

 + **TCP connection begin - three-way handshake**
   + step 1: SYN.
 In the first step, the client sends a SYN to the server, informing that it wants to establish a connection and telling the server the sequence number it wants to start with.
   + step 2: ACK + SYN.
-Then the server responds with a ACK and SYN.
+Then the server responds with an ACK and SYN.
 ACK signifies the response of segment it received and SYN signifies the sequence number that the server wants to start with.
   + step 3: ACK.
 Finally the client sends an ACK to acknowledge the response of server and now they  have both established a reliable connection and they can begin to transmit data.

   The first two steps establish the connection from client to server while the last two steps establish the connection from server to client.
 To my understanding, a pair of SYN and ACK means a connection established in one direction.